Exiv2/exiv2/trunk/msvc2003/ReadMe.txt

     c:\gnu\exiv2          <---- this directory

-    You can download the libraries from http://clanmills.com/files/exiv2libs.zip (20mb) This archive includes libraries for use by msvc2003 and msvc2005.
+    You can download the libraries from http://clanmills.com/files/exiv2libs.zip (20mb) This archive includes libraries for use by msvc2003 and msvc.

     If you unzip exiv2libs.zip into c:\exiv2libs, the batch file msvc2003/copylibs.zip will copy the files from c:\exiv2libs to the correct location.